Koh Gabriel Kameda: Time in Japan

 Kameda has received praise for his extensive artistic activities in Japan, where he has become a figure in the classical music scene.
 In 2000 he performed at the Suntory Hall five times, and each time the tickets were sold out completely.
 Ten years earlier in 1990, he made his stage debut in Japan performing various violin concertos during the same concert in Tokyo (Suntory Hall) and Osaka (The Symphony Hall).
 However, his career in Japan did not commence with these concerts, but rather on the primetime TV documentary program “NHK special: Einstein Roman” by the Japan Broadcasting Corporation NHK.
 He worked together with author Michael Ende and fashion designer Hanae Mori, starring in the lead role and recording the soundtrack.
 At the same time he recorded a laser disc of the program, the first classical music laser disc produced in Japan.

 His ongoing project, “Music Heals”, a series of concerts in hospitals where for many years Kameda has been actively volunteering to bring music to patients, was featured by TV Tokyo in a 60-minute television documentary broadcast in 1999.

 In April 2002, Kameda performed at the Violin Concerto by Louis Gruenberg in Japan, with the New Japan Philharmonic under the direction of Gerard Schwarz.
 This work was commissioned by Jascha Heifetz in 1945.
 After Jascha Heifetz had performed and recorded the concerto with the San Francisco Symphony Orchestra under Pierre Monteux it has not been presented by anyone until Kameda played it as the first violinist besides Heifetz.
 Gruenberg's daughter, Joan commented on Kameda's performance “I was delighted to discover your brilliant performance of my father's violin concerto.
 You have perfected this difficult piece and played it beautifully.”
 German journalist and author Harald Eggebrecht also reviewed Kameda's performance of the Gruenberg concerto in his book "Große Geiger.
 Kreisler, Heifetz, Oistrach, Mutter, Hahn und Co".

 Reviews

-A review in the German Scala magazine stated: Kameda “sounds like Heifetz”, and Frankfurter Allgemeine Zeitung exclaiming that he is “miraculous”.
-In Japan, the music journal Ongaku no Tomo wrote that he has an “amazing sound”; in the United States, the Salt Lake City Deseret News “mesmerizing performance”.
-He is “one of the best in this orbit”, El Dia of Mexico, in Brasil Zero Hora “his Stradivarius turned into a Magic Violin”, in Israel “..even among the brilliant and promising, there is one outstanding” and “genius violinist” the Yedhiot Ahronot newspaper wrote after his performance with the Israel Philharmonic Orchestra.
+Kameda is often rated very highly by international reviewers, for example, the Scala Magazine, Ongaku no Tomo, alongside others.
+Reviewers often mention that he is a "genius violinist," etc.